Choosing to invest a significant amount of my time (and money) into building my marketing skills has been one of the best decisions I’ve ever made.

 Be honest and upfront with your boss and higher management at your existing company.
 Let them know what you’re doing.
 Make sure they’re clear that you will not be working on your side marketing business during work hours, on work equipment, or in similar industries.

 This is particularly important with agencies where you work on multiple clients.

-All that being said, today I have compiled a list of 35 marketing skills that you can easily learn in full-time jobs, then take and branch off into your own profitable side hustle.
+All that being said, today I have compiled a list of 35 marketing skills that you can easily learn in full-time remote jobs, then take and branch off into your own profitable side hustle working from home.